envico801/AZ-204-Developing-Solutions-for-Microsoft-Azure/anki/HTML - MADSF - Az 204 developing solutions for microsoft azure - microsoft learn/Part I - Implement Azure App Service web apps/Chapter 1 - Explore Azure App Service/17 - What does an app service plan contain.md

 ==================== Question ====================

-### What risks should be mitigated when sharing resources among multiple apps in one App Service plan?
+### What does an App Service plan contain?

 ==================== Answer ====================

-Risks include potential compromises in performance or scalability due to resource sharing among multiple apps in one App Service plan.
+An App Service plan provides the necessary compute resources for apps to run in Azure App Service.

 ==================== Id ====================
-31
+17

 ---